EarthByte/Solid_Earth_Carbon_Flux_1.8Ga/README.md

 https://github.com/EarthByte/Solid_Earth_carbon_degassing_sequestration_1Ga

-and applied to the plate model by Cao et al. (2024) placed in a mantle reference frame using the model by Shirmard et al. (2025).
+and applied to the plate model by Cao et al. (2024) placed in a mantle reference frame.

 ## Dependencies
 The worfkflow requires the following Python packages: